bradleyhc/MS3-eventprof-search/README.md

 ---

 ## Testing

+For further details on device, browser, accessibility testing and error handling, go to the full testing documentation [here](Testing/md)

 ### Code Validation
 The EventProf Search codebase has been checked through W3 HTML, Jigsaw CSS, JShint and PEP8Online validation services to eliminate or mitigate any errors.